About the PuMP Approach to Performance Measurement and KPIs

 - interpreting performance by comparing this month to last month, and knee-jerk reacting to any and every change in the data

+These common practices are actually bad KPI habits!
+They became common practice in the absence of a proper performance measurement methodology, like the PuMP Blueprint.
 A proper performance measurement methodology will not include any of these bad KPI habits, because they just don’t produce meaningful and engaging performance measures that drive improvement.

 These KPI habits might be common practice, but that doesn’t mean they’re good practice.